-7 photos that will make you want to visit Moreton Island this weekend
+Seven photos that will make you want to visit the wrecks at Moreton Island

 1. A distant nod

-Gaze at the wrecks from the comfort of a boat.
-If you aren’t a strong swimmer, this is the best way to get acquainted without getting too close.
-And by that, I mean getting in the water.
+If you aren’t a strong swimmer, then a boat is the best way to get acquainted with the wrecks without getting wet.

 Literally.
 You can dive into their hulls and see how these wrecks have become an ecosystem and haven for coral, fish and other marine life.

 And if you want to get better acquainted with the whole of Moreton Island, here’s how you can spend an epic 48 hours.